danderson100/sheetsCrawler/README.md

 send requests to everyone on the list.
 This program may encounter problems if you are not at least a third connection from the people in the list.
 So you may want to manually add one or two users before running it.

+WARNING: The program may crash if you have a pending invitation to connect with someone.

 SETUP INSTRUCTIONS:
 ------------------------------------------------------------------------------------------------------------------------
 Step 1: Make a copy of the WGU LinkedIn Network Google Sheet: https://docs.google.com/spreadsheets/d/12HtPG9IdXnagrXGu9OGpSAOEcdc6GvG9vXjOT0aTbxU/edit?usp=sharing